scala/docs.scala-lang/_overviews/toolkit/web-server-static.md

 `src/main/resources` directory.
 Cask will match any subpath coming after `/static` and append it to the directory path.
 If you access the `/static/hello.html` file, it will serve the file available at `src/main/resources/hello.html`.
 The directory path can be any path available to the server, relative or not.
-If the requested file cannot be found in the specified location, a 404 response with an error message will be returned instead.
+If the requested file cannot be found in the specified location, the server will return a 404 response with an error message.

-The `Example` object inherits from the `cask.MainRoutes` class, providing the main function that starts the server.
+The `Example` object inherits from the `cask.MainRoutes` class.
+It provides the main function that starts the server.
 The `initialize()` method call initializes the server routes, i.e., the association between URL paths and the code that handles them.

 ### Using the resources directory